 A household name throughout the country, Lee Mack has been a television regular best known for his work on Not Going Out, which has been on our screens for almost 12 years!

 For Who Do You Think You Are? he discovers he’s not the first comedian in his family as he traces his great grandfather’s experiences performing to fellow soldiers on the Western Front.
+You can find out more about Lee Mack in his autobiography Mack the Life.

 Here are five things you may not know about the star…